The hidden dangers garden-variety flowers pose to dog’s health

 In addition to the immediate treatment costs, pet owners also face the challenge of coping with ongoing expenses for care.
 “Veterinary fees usually need to be paid in full upfront, which adds to the financial pressure, particularly for those with lower incomes,” said Cockwill.

-The situation is particularly concerning for owners of older pets or those with pre-existing health conditions, as these animals may require more frequent veterinary attention.
-Emergency treatment for plant poisoning can sometimes lead to prolonged care, which only exacerbates the financial strain on owners.
+This is particularly worrying for elderly pets or pet owners with a history of illness, as these animals often require more frequent veterinary care.
+Emergency treatment for plant poisoning can sometimes develop into long-term care, further increasing the financial burden on the owner.

 “In some cases, the pet may need to stay in the veterinary clinic for observation, which adds further to the cost,” said Rachel Bean,a canine safety expert.
 “It’s important for owners to understand the potential financial burden of owning a pet, particularly during the spring season when plant poisoning incidents are more common.”